gustavomangold/gustavomangold/README.md

 Hey!
-I am Gustavo, a B. Sc. in Physics looking to use my knowledge in all the stuff I've studied over the years and implement it into code.
+I am Gustavo, a B.Sc. in Physics looking to use my knowledge in all the stuff I've studied over the years and implement it into code.

 I'm comfortable with: